-Over the past fifteen years, Granby's industrial park has received more than \$1.5 billion in investments, proving beyond all doubt its commitment and ability to adapt to the evolving world of manufacturing.
+Over the past fifteen years, Granby's industrial park has received more than \$1,5 billion in investments, proving beyond a doubt its commitment and ability to adapt to the evolving world of manufacturing.

-A technology park
+A technological park

 More than 140 companies are located here.
-The broadband fibre optic network was installed in 2011 and the telephony IP is accessible, two considerable benefits for tech companies.
+The broadband fibre optic network was installed in 2011 and the IP telephony is accessible, two considerable benefits for tech companies.